hoangnm/react-native-week-view/README.md

 * **`goToDate(date, animated = true)`**: when called, the component navigates to a custom date.
 Note: if the target date has not been rendered before, there may be a delay on the animation.
 See [this issue](https://github.com/hoangnm/react-native-week-view/issues/54) for details.

-## Custom `EventComponent`
+### Custom `EventComponent`

-The component will be rendered inside a `TouchableOpacity`, which has the background color set to `event.color`, and is placed with absolute position in the grid.
+The custom component will be rendered inside a `TouchableOpacity`, which has the background color set to `event.color`, and is placed with absolute position in the grid.
 The component receives two props:
 * **`event`** _(Event)_ - Event object as described before.
 * **`position`**: _(Object)_ - object containing `top`, `left`, `height` and `width` values in pixels.